jboss-developer/jboss-eap-quickstarts/wsat-simple/README.md

 This quickstart provides Arquillian tests.
 By default, these tests are configured to be skipped as Arquillian tests require the use of a container.

+As we will be the application into the root context, we need to disable the welcome application.
+This can be done by editing './docs/examples/configs/standalone-xts.xml' and going to the 'urn:jboss:domain:web:1.1' subsytem.
+Here you will see the 'enable-welcome-root' attribute.
+Set this to false, to ensure the welcome application is not deployed.

 _NOTE: The following commands assume you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Run the Arquillian Tests](../README.md#arquilliantests) for complete instructions and additional options._

 1. Make sure you have started the JBoss Server as described above.